Skip to content

 1 / 1

-The company reports that 100% of supply is traceable to mill level.
-One of the company's processing facilities (PT Agro Asia Pacific) is certified under the IP model, providing external verification for additional scoring.
+The company reports that 100% of the supply is traceable to the mill level.
+Some of the company's processing facilities are certified under the SG model, providing external verification for additional scoring.

 • Y